austinschrader/bot/CoreBot/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `samples/csharp_dotnetcore/13.core-bot` folder
+  - Navigate to `ConsultingBot` folder
-  - Select `CoreBot.csproj` file
+  - Select `ConsultingBot.csproj` file
   - Press `F5` to run the project

 ## Testing the bot using Bot Framework Emulator

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

 ### Connect to the bot using Bot Framework Emulator